 The candidate will pay tuition for 6 semesters: 3 semesters to the Tepper School of Business at the rate for full-time MBA students; 3 semesters to the School of Computer Science at the rate of full-time Software Engineering graduate students.

 Each applicant must apply and satisfy the admission requirements of the MBA program at the Tepper School and the MSE at the School of Computer Science respectively.
 The deadline for applicants is the same as the deadlines for the regular Masters program.
 Each applicant is required to take the Graduate Management Admissions Test (GMAT) or the GRE.

-For additional information, please contact James Frick, Director of Masters Admissions at the Tepper School and the Administrative contact for MSE at the School of Computer Science.
+For additional information, please contact the Tepper Masters Admissions office and the Administrative contact for MSE at the School of Computer Science.